 Lauren is broadly interested in developmental patterning in marine organisms on a molecular level.
 She graduated from Brown University in 2019 with a Bachelor's degree in Biology, on the Cell and Molecular Biology track.
 Most of Lauren's research experience has been with echinoderms and she is excited to branch out into other marine invertebrates in the lab.

-Albert will be joining the Lowe Lab as a PhD student in September 2022.
-He will soon graduate from University College London (United Kingdom) with an MSci in Biological Sciences, specializing in Cell Biology.
-His research experience is mainly focused on the cellular structures and dynamics of nervous systems, and he is currently studying the molecular and cellular mechanisms underlying nervous system regeneration in the brittle star Amphiura filiformis.
+Albert joined the Lowe Lab as a PhD student in September 2022.
+He graduated from University College London (United Kingdom) with an MSci in Biological Sciences, specializing in Cell Biology.
+His research experience is mainly focused on the cellular structures and dynamics of nervous systems, and he previously studied the molecular and cellular mechanisms underlying nervous system regeneration in the brittle star Amphiura filiformis.
 Albert is most passionate about the diversity and evolution of developmental processes and animal body plans, particularly those of peculiar marine invertebrates and their nervous systems.

 Paul was a grad student in the lab who investigated how genomic information drives cellular composition in metazoan animals.
 His work focused on how the cellular composition of larvae changes during the process of metamorphosis in the indirect-developing enteropneust hemichordate Schizocardium californicum.
 He graduated in June 2022 and joined Mansi Srivastava's lab at Harvard as a postdoc.

 Nat was a PhD. student in the lab from 2012 - 2018.
 His thesis focussed on the evolution of multicellularity and used the anemone Nematostella vectensis to investigate the evolution of cell adhesion using both a developmental and biochemical approach.